 Open Analysis is a volunteer organization.
 Our goal is to provide high quality malware analysis services to organizations and individuals who need to temporarily augment their capabilities.
 Our analysis is actionable, relevant, and agnostic.
 We clearly differentiate between facts and hypotheses and provide all information required to proceed with incident response.
 We also provide free malware analysis training and maintain a suite of free open source malware analysis and incident response tools.

-All of open our source tools and our automated malware analysis services are free for everyone to use and, unless discretion is specifically requested by a client, all of our malware reports are shared free though our OALabs portal.
+All of our open source tools and our automated malware analysis services are free for everyone to use.
+Unless discretion is specifically requested by a client, all of our malware reports are shared free though our OALabs portal.
 We are not intelligence brokers we are malware analysts and former incident responders who want to help in the fight against malware.

 Sean is a co-founder of Open Analysis, and volunteers as a malware researcher.
 He splits his time between reverse engineering malware and building automation tools for incident response.
 He is an active contributor to open source security tools focused on incident response and analysis.
 Sean brings over a decade of experience working in a number of incident response and application security roles with a focus on security testing and threat modelling.